 C5 to A5 can play each of the strings of the chord selected at that time.
 C5 is the 6th string and A5 is the 1st string.
-This can be used for free arpeggios, etc.
+This can be used for free arpeggios, etc. B4 can be used for convenient performance.

 The stroke becomes slower and slower as the modulation wheel value is increased.
+From B4 to A5, the modulation wheel value is 64 or higher to bridge mute.